SympleKaos/sphero-exercises/green/Using_the_app.md

 3. Strobe
   - Will turn the LED light on and off over a specific time period for a set number of times
 4. Back LED
-  - Allos us to turn on the tail light to a specific brightness
+  - Allows us to turn on the tail light to a specific brightness

 ### Jackolantern

 # Appendix

 ## Menu Categories

 - Actions
-  - things that make th robot do a specific thing, movement.
+  - things that make the robot do a specific thing, movement.
 - Controls
   - These allow us to control blocks of code and do things like loops (repeat a block)
 - Operators
   - These are things that allow us to change values in our programs.
 We can do things like addition, substraction, and a lot more.
 - Sensors
   - This category allows us to use information about what our robot is doing.
 We can get information, like heading, speed, and color

 ## Variables